“My flow is my heartbeat”

 image credit: https://www.odysseytraveller.com/

-Life-centred design expands today’s focus on the needs of target-users and business stakeholders to also include:
+Life-centred design expands today’s focus on the needs of target-users and business actors to also include all the life our project’s ecosystem impact.

 Anthropologist, UX researcher, and environment-centred design advocate, Monika Snzel, wrote about non-human personas in 2020, with a focus on environmental personas, as being visual characterisations of the environments impacted by a product’s lifecycle.